Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 If you have any questions regarding this Global Privacy Policy or do not feel that your concerns have been addressed, please direct your questions through the “How to Contact Us” section at the end of this Privacy Policy.

-“CCPA” means the California Consumer Privacy Act of 2018 and any regulations issued thereunder, as they may be amended from time to time.
+“CCPA” means the California Consumer Privacy Act of 2018 and any regulations issued thereunder, as they may be amended from time to time, including by the California Privacy Rights Act of 2020.

-“GDPR” means Regulation (EU) 2016/679 and any law made and any law made under or as a result of it and/or, as applicable, UK GDPR as defined in The Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019, including the Data Protection Act 2018 and any law made under or as a result of it.
+“GDPR” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the Processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC and any law made under or as a result of it and/or, as applicable, the UK GDPR as defined in The Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019, including the Data Protection Act 2018 and any law made under or as a result of it.

-“Global Privacy Policy” means this Global Privacy Policy, as supplemented as applicable by the provisions set forth in the GDPR Privacy Rights Summary, the CCPA Privacy Policy, the Connecticut Policy, and the HIPAA Business Associate Privacy Policy.
+“Global Privacy Policy” means this Global Privacy Policy, as supplemented as applicable by the provisions set forth in the GDPR Privacy Rights Summary, the CCPA Privacy Policy, the HIPAA Business Associate Privacy Policy, the Connecticut Policy, and the Website Cookies Policy and which are set out in Appendices 1-3 and 5-6, respectively.

 “HIPAA” means the Health Insurance Portability and Accountability Act of 1996, as amended by the HITECH Act, and including all related regulations.